 Expert advice on coping at work

-Coping with highs and lows in Bipolar Affective Disorders is never easy.
+Coping with highs and lows in bipolar disorder is never easy.
 The mood fluctuations not only have a significant impact on the person going through these phases but also on the family, friends and colleagues trying to support the person they care about.

-The key starting point in recovery tools for Bipolar Affective Disorder is lifestyle management with a view to reduce stress, promote good sleep, eat a balanced diet, take regular light exercise and generally live a healthy routine without excessive alcohol or drugs.
+The key starting point in recovery tools for bipolar disorder is lifestyle management with a view to reduce stress, promote good sleep, eat a balanced diet, take regular light exercise and generally live a healthy routine without excessive alcohol or drugs.
 Mood monitoring and awareness of when things are going wrong is the next appropriate step.

 Access to an individual toolbox of techniques and having an agreed written plan to help cope with these difficult periods may help reduce the uncertainty of what to do when a person becomes aware that their mood is shifting.
 These are likely to be things that a person knows work best for them.
 It is helpful that all those close to the person including family, friends and professionals are aware of any early signs that all is not well and know what works best for the person in this situation.